Rodinberg/alx-zero_day/README.md

-Wow Alx program is great
+Wow Alx program is wonderful